 “Nature and Antiquity are the two great sources of life for an artist.
 In any event, Antiquity implies nature.
 It is its truth and its smile.” - RodinContinue to 2 of 4 below.

 02 of 04

 If you are traveling with children, you might want to skip the museum and check out the sculpture garden that surrounds the museum.
 The sculpture garden surrounding the museum is a great place to let kids run around.
 Stretching over 7.5 acres, the grounds are then divided into a rose garden to the north of the museum, and a large ornamental garden to the south.
 It's a lovely spot, dotted with huge sculptures, the air sweet with roses.
 Kids under 18 are free, and the family rate is pocket change.

 In 1908, Rodin started to place some of his works in the garden.
 Today the gardens contain about 20 bronzes, including "The Gates of Hell," a work commissioned for above a doorway.
 The image was inspired by Dante's "Inferno," and features "The Thinker" in it.Continue to 3 of 4 below.

 Lake by the Rodin Sculpture Garden

-The little lake in the Rodin Museum garden is a lovely spot for families to have a rest or a picnic.
-Also, food is available at an outdoor restaurant right on the museum grounds.Continue to 4 of 4 below.
+The little lake in the Rodin Museum garden is a lovely spot for families to take a break or have a picnic.
+Also, food is available at an outdoor restaurant on the museum grounds.Continue to 4 of 4 below.

 04 of 04